-Your healthcare provider will ask you about your medical, travel, and drug history.
-He will ask about any medicines you take or have taken in the past.
-He will also do a physical exam.
+Your healthcare provider will examine you and ask about your signs and symptoms.
+He or she will also ask about any medical conditions you have.
+Tell the provider about any medicines you take now or have taken in the past.
 You may need any of the following:

-- Blood tests may be used to find what is causing your symptoms.
+- Blood tests may be used to find the cause of your symptoms.

-Treatment will depend on the cause of your condition.
-Simple eosinophilic pneumonia may go away on its own within a few weeks.
-You may be given steroid medicine.
+Treatment will depend on the cause of your pneumonia.
+SEP may go away on its own within a few weeks.
+You may be given steroid medicine to decrease lung inflammation.
 You may need medicine to treat an infection caused by parasites.
-You may need to stop taking a medicine if it could have caused your pneumonia.
+You may need to stop taking any medicine that could have caused your pneumonia.

-- Clear your airway often.
+- Deep breathe and cough.
 Deep breathing helps open the air passages in your lungs.
 Coughing helps bring up mucus from your lungs.
 Take a deep breath and hold the breath as long as you can.
 Then push the air out of your lungs with a deep, strong cough.
 Take 10 deep breaths in a row every hour that you are awake.
 Remember to follow each deep breath with a cough.

 - Avoid things that irritate your lungs.
-Air pollution and smoke from fireplaces or forest fires in your area may also make it harder for you to breathe.
-Stay inside, or cover your mouth and nose with a scarf when you go outside during cold weather.
-Do not let anyone smoke around you.
+Air pollution and smoke from fireplaces may also make it harder for you to breathe.

 When should I seek immediate care?

 - You have shortness of breath, or you are breathing faster than normal.

 - Your symptoms do not improve with treatment.

 - You have questions or concerns about your condition or care.